eric810905/insight_donor_project/README.md

 test_zipcode_format: test the case that the format of the zip code is invalid.
 Such transaction should not be calculated for medianvals_by_zip.txt

 test_invalid_amount: test the case that the amount of the transaction is invalid.
 Such transaction should be discarded.

+test_invalid_cmte_id: test the case that the cmte_id of the transaction is empty.
+Such transaction should be discarded.